Jump to Recipe Print Recipe

-These gluten free peanut butter blossoms cookies are full of sweet peanut butter and chocolate in every bite.
+These gluten-free peanut butter blossom cookies are full of sweet peanut butter and chocolate in every bite.
 They are a perfect cookie to make all year round, especially for bake sales.
 These cookies melt in your mouth with every bite!
+Make a batch in under 30 minutes.

 If you love peanut butter, you are in for a treat.
 These gluten-free peanut butter blossom cookies are great for a bake sale or any time you are looking for a great tried and true cookie recipe!
 These gluten free peanut butter kiss cookies are the perfect combination of peanut butter and chocolate!